andrewpareles/scope-tailwind/README.md

 -o ./src2               # the output directory that will be created

--p "prefix-"            # prefix to use (this prevents styles from leaking out)
+-p "prefix-"            # prefix to use (this prevents styles from colliding)

 -s "scope"              # your styles will only apply if they're in an element with this
                         # className.
 This prevents Tailwind's global styles from leaking out